ywryoo/largeqt/README.md

 # largeqt

 ## Installation
-Building code in Ubuntu is recommended.
-This project use clock_gettime() for benchmarking, which is not supported in OS X. Also, windows does not support now. pthread is used for multi threading, which can only be used in *nix systems.
+Building code in Ubuntu is recommended. ~~This project use clock_gettime() for benchmarking, which is not supported in OS X.~~ *Note.
+Not verified* Also, windows does not support now. pthread is used for multi threading, which can only be used in \*nix systems.
 It is possible to build in windows if some code is changed.
 However, that is not in a schedule.

 ### Linux(Ubuntu)
 1. install qt5, gsl from apt